polyipseity/information/special/academia/HKUST/COMP 1942/outline.md

 - common core requirement ::: mathematical models, quantitative data, quantitative methods
 - other topics
   - association thresholding ::: Instead of thresholding by frequency, we can threshold by number of frequent item sets found, which may be easier to choose.
   - [clustering high-dimensional data § subspace clustering](../../../../general/clustering%20high-dimensional%20data.md#subspace%20clustering) ::: By removing some dimensions of the data, more interesting clusters may be found.
-It mitigates [curse of dimensionality](../../../../general/curse%20of%20dimensionality.md), where [distance between different pairs of points become similar](../../../../general/curse%20of%20dimensionality.md#distance%20function).
+It mitigates [curse of dimensionality](../../../../general/curse%20of%20dimensionality.md), where [distances between different pairs of points become similar](../../../../general/curse%20of%20dimensionality.md#distance%20function).
   - ensemble of classifiers ::: We can output the prediction based on the majority prediction of the classifiers.
   - data warehouse questions ::: How to create the data warehouse over different types of data, such as a graph?
   - [word-sense disambiguation](word-sense%20disambiguation.md) ::: How to disambiguate between different entities of the same name on the Internet?